PrinceSai11/switch_case_and_goto/README.md

 # Switch_Case
-In this repository i have done practice on switch case
+In this repository i have done practice on switch case as well as goto